Origo (website): Rise as the most popular news site in Hungary (2001–2010)

-2010-2015: Pressured by the government
+Pressures by the Orban government (2010–2015)

 In 2010, former Index employee Miklós Vaszily became Origo's new CEO.
 Vaszily was tasked with making the company profitable.
 Several other former Index employees also joined the website around this time.
 In 2011, editor-in-chief Balázs Weyer left the company, and he was eventually replaced by Index's Albert Gazda.
-Under his tenure, Origo went through another design change with the help of Péter Uj, Index's co-founder and former editor-in-chief.
-Gazda was replaced by Gergő Sáling in 2013 after he resigned.
+Under his tenure, Origo went through another design change, with the help of Péter Uj, Index's co-founder and former editor-in-chief.
+In 2013, Gazda was replaced by Gergő Sáling, after he resigned.
 Gazda later claimed that he resigned after political figures had started pressuring Origo around that time.
-According to some, around this time, officials from the Hungarian government initiated meetings with Magyar Telekom executives in order to pressure the company to take a more pro-government stance.
+Around this time, officials from the Hungarian government reportedly initiated meetings with Magyar Telekom executives in order to pressure the company to take a more pro-government stance.

 Sáling did not last long at the company as he was fired in June 2014.
-Although Origo officially cited the "adapting to the changing ways of media consumption" as the reason of his firing, many were sceptical of this reasoning, citing the lawsuit of Sáling's deputy, András Pethő against Fidesz official János Lázár as the cause of his departure.
-This was corroborated by accounts from Pethő as well as Sáling's predecessor, Albert Gazda.
+Although Origo officially cited the "adapting to the changing ways of media consumption" as the reason of his firing, many were sceptical of this reasoning, citing the lawsuit of Sáling's deputy András Pethő against Fidesz official János Lázár as the cause of his departure.
+This was corroborated by accounts from Pethő, as well as Sáling's predecessor Albert Gazda.
 Sáling's firing also lead to the departure of many other journalists and editors of Origo, including everyone working for the "Origo News" section of the website.
 The new editor-in-chief after Sáling's departure was Ákos Pálmai.

-2015-2018: New Wave Media
+New Wave Media (2015–2018)

-In 2015, Magyar Telekom announced that they were selling Origo after their parent company, Deutsche Telekom had started getting rid of its media interests.
+In 2015, Magyar Telekom announced that they were selling Origo after their parent company Deutsche Telekom had started getting rid of its media interests.
 The eventual buyers were New Wave Media, who also owned vs.hu at the time.
-After the transaction, Pálmay was replaced by Bence György as the website's editor-in-chief who stayed in his position until September 2017 when he was replaced by László Gábor.
+After the transaction, Pálmay was replaced by Bence György as the website's editor-in-chief, who stayed in his position until September 2017, when he was replaced by László Gábor.
 In 2017, it was announced that New Wave Media was purchased by Ádám Matolcsy, the son of György Matolcsy who is the governor of the Hungarian National Bank and a Fidesz member.
-Although Matolcsy had denied that Origo would be used for the purposes of propaganda, the website began uncritically supporting Viktor Orbán's anti-immigration campaign, as well as regularly publishing fake news targeted against opposition politicians, which also resulted in Origo losing several lawsuits.
+Although Matolcsy had denied that Origo would be used for the purposes of propaganda, the website began uncritically supporting Orbán's anti-immigration campaign, as well as regularly publishing fake news targeted against opposition politicians, which also resulted in Origo losing several lawsuits.